 5 Customer Service Workflow Examples

 Keep in mind that if you add data specific to your firm, your customer workflow will likely get more complicated – but the workflow process examples will help you avoid unnecessary processes.
-Take a look at these examples and draw your own customer workflow diagram.
+Take a look at these customer service workflow examples and draw your own customer workflow diagram.

 1. Customer Support Workflow